 Helen Roth is the owner and manager of Spring Canyon, a conservation property in Gadsden County on Crooked Creek.
 Helen was honored as the 2015 Florida Land Steward Landowner of the Year for her work restoring the longleaf pine uplands.
 Helen is the president of the Magnolia Chapter of the Florida Native Plant Society.
 She retired from careers in information technology, real estate and education.

-Bill Boothe and his wife Marcia own Crooked Creek Preserve in Torreya Country, site of longleaf restoration and pollinator plots.
+Bill Boothe and his wife Marcia own Crooked Creek Preserve which has Florida Torreya on the property in addition to longleaf pine restoration and pollinator plots.
 Bill, a retired biologist, is a talented naturalist, environmental educator, and nature photographer.
 He heads up the SNAPP photo group in Tallahassee.
 The Boothes have been leaders with support groups for many natural areas.